Ms. Chocolate

-"Ms. Chocolate" is the first official single from Lil Jon's 2010 album Crunk Rock.
-The song features singers R. Kelly and Mario.
+"Ms. Chocolate" is the first official single from American rapper Lil Jon's debut solo album Crunk Rock.
+The song features American R&B singers R. Kelly and Mario.

 Background and release

 In June 2006, Lil Jon announced that he planned to include collaborations with R. Kelly and Mario on a single.

 The song was released on iTunes on March 30, 2010, just a few days after its premiere on MySpace.

 Lil Jon stated that he is tired of hearing praises of light-skinned girls and dedicated a song to dark-skinned or "chocolate" girls.

 Music video

 The music video premiered May 10, it was shot in Columbus, Ohio.